joyent/conch-api/docs/modules/Conch::Controller::WorkspaceRack.md

 Remove a rack from a workspace (and all descendants).

-Requires 'admin' permissions on the workspace.
+Requires the 'admin' role on the workspace.

 # LICENSING